luser-dr00g/inca/README2.md

 *Update:* Right curly bracket `}` is now the comment character.
 Called dyadically it yields the left arg and does not evaluate the right arg.
 Called monadically, it ABORTs back to the main loop.

+*Update:* Changed minimum/floor function from underscore to left square bracket, so maximum/ceiling can have the corresponding right square bracket.
+Underscore is now the 'last-axis' operator, equivalent to an overtyped hyphen in APL.